Had another go at processing the Andromeda frames, here's another version:

 If ye find any others that ye want translatin’, just let me know afore the end o' the day an' I’ll see what I can do.

-See ye tomorrow, but only through me one good eye!
+See you tomorrow, fellow pirates, but only through me one good eye!

 Above: length-adjustable pole.